-The Clipped waveform out signal changes on the Data View to reflect the changes you made.
+11. Click the Close button to close the Step Setup dialog box.
+The Clipped waveform out output signal changes on the Data View to reflect the changes you made.

-Refer to the NI Express Workbench Help for more information about using LabVIEW VIs in SignalExpress and developing VIs that work well in SignalExpress.
+Refer to the NI Express Workbench Help for more information about using LabVIEW VIs in NI SignalExpress Tektronix Edition and how to develop VIs that work well in NI SignalExpress Tektronix Edition.